kinoute/Hack-HP-EliteBook-850-G5/README.md

 And try to install them on your own.

-## Catalina
+## Future & Catalina

 As I use this laptop for work and everything is running almost fine, I don't plan for now to update to Catalina for these reasons and some others.
 I use some work-applications that work perfectly on Mojave and are not supported yet on 10.15.
+I can't take the risk of breaking something important.

-Nevetherless, if you're willing to install Catalina on this machine, you can try my EFI (which seems to work) or the OpenCore alternative made by [kecinzer](https://github.com/kecinzer) which seems to run really well too.
+Nevertheless, if you're willing to install Catalina on this machine, you can try my EFI (which seems to work with minor changes) or the future-proof OpenCore alternative made by [kecinzer](https://github.com/kecinzer) which seems to run really well too.

 His setup is available here: https://github.com/kecinzer/hpelitebook850g5-opencore